Does your household suffer from Reluctant Husband Syndrome?

 If he can't visualize what I'm describing, he prefers to leave things the way they are.
 I get it, I really do.
 But it sure makes my life difficult.

 Unluckily for Ken, I'm persistent.
-Like a badger.
-A honey badger.
+Like a honey badger.

 If you've been following me on Instagram, you probably saw that I finally started renovating our fireplace.
 Eventually, I'd like to mount our television and remove the huge/ugly entertainment center taking up an entire wall of our living room.

 Every day brings me a little bit closer to removing this thing – baby steps.

 My husband isn't ready to ditch this thing...yet.

 To recap, this is what our fireplace looked like a month ago.